Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Conclusion: your next steps

 Biohacking cognitive performance is not about finding the one hack that changes everything.
-The practice of biohacking cognitive performance is about building a reproducible system where you establish what works for your specific brain, measure it honestly, and iterate.
-Most people will find that the first 80% of cognitive improvement comes from sleep consistency, basic nutrition, and regular movement.
-The remaining 20% comes from targeted interventions tested one variable at a time.
+The practice is about building a reproducible system where you establish what works for your specific brain, measure it honestly, and iterate.
+Most people will find that the bulk of their cognitive improvement comes from sleep consistency, basic nutrition, and regular movement.
+The rest comes from targeted interventions tested one variable at a time.

 The biohack worth more than any supplement: measuring what actually works for your brain.